Sprintax Tax Preparation

 MA State Return Preparation

-If you completed a federal tax return (Form 1040-NR) using the GTP software, the program will indicate whether or not you need to file a state tax return (MA or any other state).
+If you completed a federal tax return (Form 1040-NR) using the Sprintax software, the program will indicate whether or not you need to file a state tax return (MA or any other state).
 You may follow the instructions and prepare the MA (or other) state tax return in the Sprintax software for a small fee.

 If you are required to file in another state, you can also refer to the state's department of revenue website to access the applicable forms and instructions.